 Mortgage rates typically follow the bond market, says Steven March, branch manager of Inlanta Mortgage in Oconomowoc, Wisconsin, so it's possible to time your refinance.

 "My best advice for a rate-sensitive refinance customer is to go ahead and begin the underwriting process and then ask your lender to set aside your loan application until a date when mortgage rates are down," says March.

 March says that a lender can take 30 to 60 days to approve a loan based on your full mortgage documentation and paperwork, so he suggests floating your rate with a lender while an appraisal and title search are done and your income and assets are verified.

 "You and your lender can watch mortgage rates during this time and lock your rate in at any time during the process," says March.

 While a slight drop may not cause a drastic difference in your monthly payment, an interest-rate dip will impact your closing costs, says March.

 "Borrowers get a rebate to use towards their closing costs that depends on the length of the rate lock, the interest rate and the size of your loan."

-"Even though you're attempting to time the market to the lowest of low mortgage rates, you still need to do some long-term planning," says Tim Ross, president and CEO of Ross Mortgage Corp. in Royal Oak, Mich.
+"Even though you're attempting to time the market to the lowest of low mortgage rates, you still need to do some long-term planning," says Tim Ross, president and CEO of Ross Mortgage Corp. in Royal Oak, Michigan.
 "You need to make sure it makes sense to refinance, that you're staying in the home long enough to recoup the three to five percent of your home value that you'll pay in closing costs."

 Ross recommends determining your goals for refinancing such as a lower payment or a shorter loan term before your focus on getting the lowest rates.